Beacon’s Bridge Program for Injury Recovery

-- Athletes looking to return to play or gain a competitive advantage
+- Athletes who need customized training to regain a competitive advantage

 To schedule a session with the Bridge Program, please click “Schedule Online” or email Josh True by clicking the button below:

 Meet Josh True, ATC

 Josh True is the lead Certified Athletic Trainer for Beacon’s Bridge Program

 Josh is a Certified Athletic Trainer through the National Athletic Trainers’ Association.
 He received a Bachelor of Science Degree in Athletic Training from Nebraska Wesleyan University, and went on to the University of Nebraska for his MA in Exercise Physiology.
-Josh is also a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association, as well as certified in the Functional Movement Screen, Y Balance Test, Functional Capacity Screen, and Selective Functional Movement Assessment through Functional Movement Systems.
-He is certified in Graston Technique and Myofascial Decompression Treatment.
-Josh is a member of the NATA, GLATA, OATA, GCATA, NSCA, and FMS
+Josh is also a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
+His additional certifications include various modalities of Functional Movement Systems, Graston Technique and Myofascial Decompression Treatment.
+Josh is a member of the NATA, GLATA, OATA, GCATA, NSCA, and FMS.